aosabook/500lines/ci/chapter.rst

 The test runner server responds to two messages from the dispatcher:

-'ping', which is used by the dispatcher server to verify that the runner is still active
+`ping`, which is used by the dispatcher server to verify that the runner is still active

 ````
 class TestHandler(SocketServer.BaseRequestHandler):